lusis/lua-httpclient/README.md

 Note that this library does not do any special handling of the response body other than giving it to you as-is.
 This library is intended to be used by a higher-level library that handles parsing

+As other drivers are finished out, they'll be passed in to the constructor.
+Currently the default driver is `httpclient.luasocket_driver`

 ## Other bits
 There are ways to override much of what you pass in to the actual http request specific to the driver.